 We have created two Histogram Analysers, to help visualise the data:

-The first Histogram Analyser displays just simulated events.
+The first Histogram Analyser displays just simulated (MC) events.

 Make cuts using your cursor.

 Use the cursor to select a specific range in one of the histograms.
 These will be coloured, whilst non-selected ranges will be greyed out.
 When you make cuts on a variable, the relative contributions of each of the four processes will change.